GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

 If you get authentication errors, make sure that the environment variables as defined above (in the `.env` file) are set and have been sourced.

-## Challenge 2: The Scanner's Toolkit
+## Challenge 2: Equipping the Scanner

 ### Notes & Guidance